jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

   (b) a summary of the information contained in its annual report.
 (5) The summary must represent, fairly and consistently, the information regarding the major matters dealt with in the annual report.
 (6) A local authority must, within 1 month after the adoption of its annual report, make the report and the summary prepared under subsection (4)﻿(b) publicly available.
+(7) However, if a local authority is a water service provider under the Local Government (Water Services) Act 2025, this section is subject to section 245 of that Act.
 (7)
 (8)